Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ### Motivation

-To address my curiosity if I would have earned well in 1990s with similar circumstances I have today.
+To address my curiosity if I would earn well in 1990s with similar circumstances I have today.
 I got hold of the Income data from UCI machine learning repository.
 I built an entire pipeline starting from the Exploratory Data Analysis to choice of Machine Learning model comparing different ML models and then deployment on a microservice [Heroku](https://www.heroku.com/) so it can be used for prediction by anyone.
 The task at hand is to determine the probability that a person makes over `$50k` a year.

 ### Dataset